Written by, Ljubica Gjorgievska

 These are the five most popular YouTube channels in the UK:

-As a result of the increasing number of internet users, as well as the nationwide lockdown at the start of the year, communication apps like Whatsapp, Messenger, and Snapchat saw the number of users and downloads skyrocket in 2020.
+As a result of the increasing number of internet users, as well as the nationwide lockdown at the start 2020, communication apps like Whatsapp, Messenger, and Snapchat saw the number of users and downloads skyrocket.

 The latest stats and facts on these apps in Great Britain look like this: